Roger Wolfe Kahn: Life and career

 In 1927, Kahn produced two Vitaphone film shorts called Night Club.
 One short featured an act called the Williams Sisters (a singing/dancing duo).
 Both shorts were filmed on February 14, 1927, at the Manhattan Opera House on 315 West 34th Street in New York, and the Williams Sisters were featured in the short numbered Vitaphone #469 as 'signing and dancing youngsters' performing a number titled "Thinking of You."
 The Vitaphone film was an early attempt at sound movies which used both film and disk for sound.
 A reviewer in the San Antonio Express, April 10, 1927, wrote: "Roger Wolfe Kahn's specialty on the Vitaphone is undoubtedly the best subject offered since the installation of the devise.
 His instrumental harmony is wonderful and original... and the Williams Sisters act brings the act above par for any circuit."
-A copy of the sound disk supposedly exits at the Library of Congress in Washington, but the film elements are missing and presumed lost.
+A copy of the sound disk supposedly exists at the Library of Congress in Washington, but the film elements are missing and presumed lost.

 In some respect, due to his father's prominence, Kahn’s imagined Gatsbyesque lifestyle made him a regular feature of gossip columns, although in reality he was carefully unobtrusive and shied away from company.
 Were it not for his precipitous enthusiasms and precocious successes he may well have attracted little more than statistical notice.
 Unlike his younger days when he took little interest in fashion, by the time he’d reached twenty, as an eligible bachelor he’d grown more debonair.
 During one trip to Europe in 1927, he returned to New York City with fifty new tailored-suits and untold neckties, shoes and hats.
 It was even reported in the press that during the trip he’d become engaged to marry a Miss Virginia Franck (a professional dancer), which turned out to be an untruth.